learnk8s/learnk8s.io/src/gatekeeper/content.md

         kinds: ["Deployment"]
 ```

-In this mode, the policy will not prevent any workloads from being deployed, but will log any violations.
+In this mode, the policy will not prevent any workloads from being deployed but will log any violations.

 The violations will be logged in the `Violations` field of the `kubectl describe` command: